loteixeira/stonedflash/README.md

 # stonedflash version 0.3.0
-StonedFlash is a set of tools to perform asynchronous tasks in Actionscript3 without too much pain.
+StonedFlash is a set of tools to perform asynchronous tasks (loops, threads and resource loading) in Actionscript3 without too much pain.

 **Download the latest tag:** https://github.com/loteixeira/stonedflash/archive/0.3.0.zip